api2cart/ruby-sdk/docs/CartApi.md

 api_instance = OpenapiClient::CartApi.new
 opts = {
+  store_id: '1', # String | Store Id
+  response_fields: '{result{name,url,stores_info{store_id,name,currency{id,iso3},store_owner_info}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'name,url', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{result{name,url,stores_info{store_id,name,currency{id,iso3},store_owner_info}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'name,url', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'name,url' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  store_id: '1' # String | Store Id
 }

 begin